 The son of a psychology professor, Professor Jaeger dreamed of teaching from an early age—at least since it became clear that professional soccer was not in his future.
 He earned his B.A. with honors in psychology from the University of Missouri.
 He then graduated Order of the Coif from Vanderbilt Law School, where he participated in the Vanderbilt Legal Academy Scholars Program, served as an Articles Editor for the Vanderbilt Law Review, and published two student notes on topics bridging law and psychology.

 Following law school, Professor Jaeger clerked on the United States Court of Appeals for the Eighth Circuit for Judge Duane Benton.
 He then returned to Nashville, where he enjoyed a varied law practice at Stites & Harbison, PLLC, until his academic interests drew him back to Vanderbilt for his Ph.D in psychology.

 Professor Jaeger’s interdisciplinary research examines ways in which legal rules, standards, and processes reflect intuitive beliefs (and misbeliefs) about the human mind.
 He is currently studying law’s frequently-used “reasonableness” standard, using experimental techniques from psychology to empirically investigate how we decide what is "reasonable."

-Professor Jaeger and his wife, Jessica, are the proud parents of two children, an eight-year-old aspiring artist and a four-year-old aspiring superhero.
+Professor Jaeger and his wife, Jessica, are the proud parents of two children, an aspiring artist and an aspiring superhero.
 Professor Jaeger continues to play soccer, tennis, pickleball, and other sports (though not as well as he used to), and he also enjoys coaching his kids, board games, and fantasy football.